aunindya-saha/Uniplex-Automation/README.md

-Clone this project and run these commands line in the terminal.
+Clone this project and run these command lines in the terminal.

 python -m venv .venv